Charles Napier (British Army officer, born 1782): Legacy

 In 1903, the 25th Bombay Rifles (which as the 25th Regiment of Bombay Native Infantry had formed part of Napier's force in the conquest of Sindh) was renamed the 125th Napier's Rifles.
 Since amalgamated, it is now the 5th Battalion (Napier's) of the Rajputana Rifles.

 A bronze in honour of Napier by George Gamon Adams (1821–1898) surveys from its plinth the southwest corner of Trafalgar Square, while a marble stands in the Crypt of St. Paul's Cathedral.
 In his bronze, he is shown bareheaded, in military uniform, with his cloak thrown back.
 His left hand is grasping his sword by the scabbard and raised above his waist, while his right, extended, holds a scroll symbolic of the government awarded to Scinde during his tenure of office.
 The monument was erected without ceremony on 26 November 1855 and paid for by means of public subscriptions, the most numerous contributors being private soldiers.

 Some controversy was raised in October 2000 when Ken Livingstone, the newly elected mayor of London, requested that the statue of Napier and that of Major General Sir Henry Havelock be moved to less prominent positions, stating as his reason "I have not a clue who two of the generals there are or what they did", but these requests did not result in any action.

 His remains lie in the now-ruined Royal Garrison Church, Portsmouth.
 His tomb is immediately outside the west door of the church.
 A loose plaque in the church is thought to have indicated the burial place of Napier, inside what is now the west wall.

 The city of Napier in the Hawke's Bay region of New Zealand is named after him.
 The suburb of Meeanee commemorates his victory in the Battle of Miani.

 The city of Karachi in Sindh (Pakistan) earlier had a Napier Road (now Shahrah-e-Altaf Hussain), Napier Street (now Mir Karamali Talpur Road) and Napier Barracks (now Liaquat Barracks) on Sharah-e-Faisal.
 In the port area, there is also a Napier Mole.
 In Manora, the St. Paul's Church, erected in 1864, is a memorial to Napier.
 Karachi Grammar School named its second-oldest house "Napier".

 There is a residential area in Quetta named Napier Lines.

 The Indian city of Jabalpur in Madhya Pradesh state has a neighbourhood called Napier Town.
+The Napier Road in Pune is also named after him.
+Napier barrack (now Napier lodge) located at sarfraz rafiqui road in lahore cantonment is also named after him.